Criss Oliva: Savatage

-Oliva and his brother Jon formed their first band together, Avatar, in 1978, from the ashes of their former bands Tower and Alien, respectively.
+Oliva and his brother Jon formed their first band together, Avatar, in 1978.
+Their former bands were Tower and Alien, respectively.
 In 1980, the duo met up with Steve Wacholz and jammed in a shack behind the Oliva home that was dubbed "The Pit" by the band.
 They also gave Steve a nickname that would follow him throughout his career: "Doctor Hardware Killdrums", often shortened to just "Doc", which referred to Steve's hard playing style.

 With Steve, Criss and Jon played Tampa- (where they had moved with their family in the late-1970s) and Clearwater-area clubs for many years.
 In 1981, Keith Collins joined them to relieve Jon of bass guitar duties.
 In 1982, the band released an E.P. on Par Records.
 In 1983, the day before the release of their debut album, "Avatar" were forced to change their name due to copyright issues.
 Combining the words "Sabotage" and "Avatar", Oliva (along with his future wife Dawn, his brother Jon and Jon's wife) came up with "Savatage".
 Savatage released their first two albums, Sirens in 1983, and The Dungeons Are Calling in 1985, both on Par Records, exhibiting a variety of musical styles.

 In 1984, Oliva married Dawn Marae Hoppert, his girlfriend since his time in middle school at Philippe Park near Safety Harbor, FL.
 Meanwhile, Savatage continued to flourish, releasing 6 further albums after signing with Atlantic Records in 1985.
 This was considered the "Golden Age" of Savatage, particularly when the band collaborated with producer Paul O'Neill for the first time in 1987's Hall of the Mountain King.
 Oliva's unique playing style won him many fans, including Dave Mustaine of Megadeth, with whom Savatage toured in 1987 in support of Hall of the Mountain King.